 You Have no Chance of Fixing Yourself

-So what do you do?
+So, what do you do?
 Understanding that you cannot fix them is the first step of the solution.
 You can quit beating your head against a wall and move on.
-Moving on means using strategies that create new pathways and also shift off of the old ones.
+Moving on means using strategies that create new circuits and also shift off of the old ones.
 Most of them involve methods that connect with the unconscious part of your brain by utilizing your senses and also calming down your nervous system.
 One analogy I often use is diverting a river into a different channel.
-You have to begin with small steps to create these new channels but eventually the flow of the water will also aid in the process.
+You have to begin with small steps to create these new channels, but eventually the flow of the water will also aid in the process.

 Crippled by Pain at an Early Age

 I had the privilege of talking to two young adults suffering from extreme chronic pain.
 Both of them were in their mid-20’s and had been struggling for over five years with crippling anxiety and multiple physical symptoms.
 They had been to multiple physicians without success and were becoming despondent, as essentially every possible treatment had been tried.
 They were both incredibly open to new ideas and were fast learners.
 I was able to spend a few hours with each of them and explain the Neurophysiologic Disorder (NPD) treatment principles.
 As soon as they understood that they had been spending most of their time trying to solve unsolvable neurological problems their eyes lit up.
 It was time to move on.
 They also engaged in the expressive writing and committed getting more sleep.
-Within a few weeks they made major leaps forward and are continuing to improve.
+Within a few weeks they made major leaps forward and are continuing to thrive years later.

 The Chinese Finger Trap